irausch25/CS4641-Project/index.md

 - **Motivation**: Improved emotion detection has applications like aid in mental health assessment, customer feedback analysis, and social media monitoring.
 It’s crucial to develop AI that can respond to human emotions more empathetically.

-# Methods:
+# Preprocessing:

-**Preprocessing**: Based on Chai [1], we have identified the following 3 data preprocessing methods:
+Based on Chai [1], we have implemented the following 3 data preprocessing methods:

-- Text Normalization: Ensuring consistency by converting text to a uniform format (e.g., lowercase, removing extraneous characters and whitespace).
+- **Text Normalization**: We standardized the format of the text data to ensure consistency.
+This includes converting all text to lowercase and removing non-alphanumeric characters.
-- Tokenization: Breaking down the sentences into individual tokens or words for efficient processing.
+- **Tokenization**: We broke down sentences into individual words or tokens to prepare the data for vectorization and efficient processing.
-- Negation Handling: Identifying a set of words affected by negation, then appending a prefix, so that we can distinguish between good and not good.
+- **Negation Handling**: To distinguish between good and not good more effectively, we appended a prefix to words following negations.
 This is crucial as Chai [1] emphasizes “preserving negation is essential.. removing the negation term will result in an opposite meaning and ambiguity….”

-These 3 methods will result in a clean and structured dataset that can be easily analyzed.
+Using these 3 methods, we have a clean and structured dataset that can be easily analyzed, which helps optimize text data for analysis and model training.

-**Models/Algorithms**:

-- Naïve Bayes: Used using Word-to-vec to get features along with Bayesian methods [10] by turning a sentence into a vector.
-- SVM: Tokenize the sentences, normalize the features, and then run them through an SVM [11] to train it.
-Also, we can use the Kernel trick to add non-linearity.
-- LSTM: Used to tokenize and then use Stochastic Gradient Descent(SGD) algorithm to train the LSTM [6].
-Will require more hyperparameter tuning and resources than a traditional RNN.
-- BERT: Take the dataset and split it into two parts: training-section and test-section.
-We fine tune BERT[7] on the training-section and then use the fine-tuned BERT to make predictions on the test-section.

-# Proposed Results and Discussion:

-We will assess the performance of our models based on F1 score, accuracy, and precision with the relative performance ranking of the models being Naive Bayes, SVM, RNN, and BERT across all 3 quantitative measures.

-These models can be expected to achieve the following results:
+# Models/Algorithms:

+Based on research into NLP techniques, we selected and implemented 4 different algorithms to evaluate how each performed on our dataset:

+### Naive Bayes

+- **Implementation Details**:

+  - **Gaussian Naive Bayes with Word2Vec**: For this model, we used Word2Vec to transform sentences into numerical vectors that capture the semantic meanings of words.
+These vectors were then into a Gaussian Naive Bayes, which assumes that features follow a normal distribution.

+  - **Multinomial Naive Bayes with Bag-of-Words**: This model utilized Bag-of-Words to convert text into fixed-length vectors, where each entry represents the frequency of a word.
+This approach fits well with Multinomial Naive Bayes, which assumes data distribution to be multinomial.

+- **Rationale**: Naive Bayes is well-established as a text classification technique because of its ability to handle large datasets efficiently and its effectiveness in probabilistic separation of classes.
+From our research, incorporating Word2Vec with Gaussian Naive Bayes seemed like a promising sentiment analysis [10].
+However, in practice, this model underperformed due to the independence assumption of Gaussian Naive Bayes, which conflicts with the correlated features in Word2Vec.
+As a result, we also implemented Multinomial Naive Bayes, which complement the discrete counts from Bag-of-Words.
+Additionally, we opted to implement Naive Bayes first as it will be a great baseline to assess the performance of more complex models and understand our dataset further.

+### Support Vector Machine (SVM)

+- **Implementation Details**:

+  - **Linear Kernel SVM**: We opted for a Linear Kernel SVM, believing that features might be linearly separable after vectorization with Bag-of-Words.
+This kernel is known for its efficiency and effectiveness when the features can be clearly divided by a linear boundary.

+  - **RBF Kernel SVM**: To account for the possibility that the features are not linearly separable after vectorization, we also tested a Radial Basis Function (RBF) Kernel SVM.
+This approach was to determine if introducing non-linearity would improve classification accuracy.

+- **Rationale**: Like Naive Bayes, SVM is known for its effectiveness in classification tasks because of its ability to provide clear margins of separation between classes, especially in high-dimensional spaces like those encountered in text analysis [11].
+The linear kernel was selected due to its simplicity and the possibility that text data could be linearly separable vectorization with Bag-of-Words.
+However, to also test the possibility of introducing non-linearity, we explored using the RBF kernel as well.
+Implementing both kernels allowed us to directly compare the impact of assuming linear vs. non-linear separations in our data.

+### RNN LSTM (Recurrent Neural Network with Long Short-Term Memory)

+- **Implementation Details**: We implemented an LSTM model ...

+- **Rationale**: LSTMs are particularly effective for tasks that require memory of past information, such as predicting the emotional tone of a sentence which may depend heavily on earlier parts of the text.
+The ability of LSTMs to avoid the long-term dependency problem commonly seen in standard RNNs made it an ideal choice for our project ...
+Something

+### BERT (Bidirectional Encoder Representations from Transformers)

+- **Implementation Details**: We implemented BERT by fine-tuning a pre-trained model on our dataset ...

+- **Rationale**: BERT has revolutionized the field of NLP through its deep contextual understanding, which is critical for tasks like emotion detection where context significantly influences meaning [7] ...

+### Evaluation and Initial Goals:

+Each model was evaluated based on accuracy, precision, and F1-score.
+These evaluations helped us understand the strengths and weaknesses of each approach in the context of our dataset and project goals.

+From our research, our project goals are to reach or beat the following metrics:

 - Accuracy:
   - Naive Bayes: 74.1% [3]